chongma1989/Mixture-Model/README.md

 4. Repeat steps 1-3 100 times, calculate the integral of the empirical cdf of FDR for each hypothesis, which is essentially its expected true discovery rate.
 This statistics can become the stability selection.

 ## Boosted EM algorithm to fit the mixture of Uniform and Beta Distributions

+Algorithm:
+1. Update the weights
+2. Update the scale parameter alpha in the beta distribution
+3. Update the scale parameter beta in the beta distribution Repeat steps 1-3 until converges